helcl42/WormHoles/README.md

 }
 ```

-- For another example take a look at Main.cpp.

-- This library might be "inlined" in single header for even simpler integration into an existing project.

 ## TODO

+ - register just an lambda instead of "full" handler

+ - this library might be "inlined" in single header (at the moment there are four)

  - add more complex examples

  - make tests